-Since beginning tertiary study in 1992 I've studied psychology and anthropology (University of Otago, BA/Dip Grad), nursing (AUT University, BHSc Nursing; Thames Valley University of London, ENB249; Victoria University of Wellington, MN; current Registered Nurse in NZ & Australia) and tertiary teaching (AUT University, Certificate in Tertiary Teaching).
-My current focus is reaching my next goal, successful completion of my PhD (current PhD candidate, AUT University).
+My tertiary studies incuded psychology and anthropology (University of Otago, BA/Dip Grad), nursing (AUT University, BHSc Nursing; Thames Valley University of London, ENB249; Victoria University of Wellington, MN; current Registered Nurse in NZ & Australia) and tertiary teaching (AUT University, Certificate in Tertiary Teaching).
+My PhD (AUT University) was a mixed methods program of research focusing on conceptualising intensive care nurse work wellbeing.

-Having worked for 10 years as a critical care nurse, flight nurse and associate charge nurse manager at Wellington Regional Hospital ICU, in 2014 I transitioned into a formal teaching role at Auckland University of Technology as a nurse lecturer, then to the University of Melbourne.
+I've primarily nursed in cardio-thoracics and tertiary critical care across a range of roles including flight retrieval and associate charge nurse manager - largely at Wellington Regional Hospital ICU.
+In 2014 I transitioned into a formal teaching role at Auckland University of Technology as a nurse lecturer, then to the University of Melbourne.
 I maintain a passion for critical care nursing, leadership and management, quality improvement in healthcare, and creating positive workplaces.
 Closely aligned with this passion for creating positive workplaces is workonwellbeing.com (WOW).
 Of most importance, is my role in my family as mother, wife, sister, daughter, aunt, neice, and cousin.

 Current Research and Projects

 My research and practice interests include critical care nursing, quality in healthcare, student and workplace engagement and motivation, with a particularly focus on wellbeing, positive leadership and positive organisations.